MicrosoftDocs/visualstudio-docs/docs/rtvs/code-intellisense.md

 Again, ESC dismisses the popup; for function signatures, you can bring it up again with Ctrl+Shift+Space.

 > [!Tip]
-> If you find the parameter help is obscuring text underneath it, as can be the case in the file editor, you can press and hold the Ctrl key to make the parameter help text translucent.
+> If parameter help obscures text underneath it, press and hold the Ctrl key to make the parameter help text translucent.

 ## IntelliSense for user-defined functions and variables